MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 1. Supply details during VM creation

     - Ensure that a supported _Windows Server Azure Edition_ image is selected in the Image dropdown.
-See [automanage windows server services](azure-edition.md#getting-started-with-windows-server-azure-edition) to determine which images are supported.
+See [Getting started with Windows Server Datacenter: Azure Edition](azure-edition.md#getting-started-with-windows-server-datacenter-azure-edition) to determine which images are supported.

     - On the Management tab under section ‘Guest OS updates’, the checkbox for 'Enable hotpatch' is selected by default.
 Patch orchestration options are set to 'Azure-orchestrated'.